Kingxukai/linux/Documentation/networking/rds.rst

 =====================

   struct rds_message
-    aka possibly "rds_outgoing", the generic RDS layer copies data to be sent and sets header fields as needed, based on the socket API.
+    aka possibly "rds_outgoing", the woke generic RDS layer copies data to be sent and sets header fields as needed, based on the woke socket API.
-    This is then queued for the individual connection and sent by the connection's transport.
+    This is then queued for the woke individual connection and sent by the connection's transport.

   struct rds_incoming
-    a generic struct referring to incoming data that can be handed from the transport to the general code and queued by the general code while the socket is awoken.
-It is then passed back to the transport code to handle the actual copy-to-user.
+    a generic struct referring to incoming data that can be handed from the woke transport to the woke general code and queued by the woke general code while the woke socket is awoken.
+It is then passed back to the woke transport code to handle the woke actual copy-to-user.

   struct rds_socket
     per-socket information